(Published May 2013, last updated March 2025)

 Where is Estaing, France?
 Find it on Google maps

-Estaing is located 168 kilometres (105 miles) along the Chemin de Saint-Jacques—a relaxed 11-day walk from the starting point of Le Puy-en-Velay but if you are pressed for time, Estaing can be reached quite comfortably in 8 days without sacrificing any of the highlights.
+Estaing is located 168 kilometres (105 miles) along the Chemin de Saint-Jacques—a relaxed 11-day walk from the starting point of Le Puy-en-Velay If you are pressed for time, Estaing can be reached quite comfortably in 8 days without sacrificing any of the highlights.

 Click through to find my suggested itinerary for all five stages of the walk or click through onto each of the five stages to find faster itineraries.